StackVista/stackstate-docs/develop/reference/stql_reference.md

 description: Build topology queries with STQL
 ---

 This page describes how to use the built-in StackState Query Language (STQL) to write advanced topology component filters.
-STQL queries are used in the StackState UI perspectives for [advanced filtering of components](/use/perspectives/filters#advanced-topology-filters) and can be combined with scripts in the [Analytics](/use/queries.md) environment.
+STQL queries are used in StackState to write [advanced topology filters](/use/perspectives/filters#advanced-topology-filters) and can be combined with scripts in the [Analytics](/use/queries.md) environment.

 An STQL query consists of [component filters](#component-filters) and [functions](#functions).
 The query output is a component, or set of components, filtered from the complete topology.